jojo786/loadshedding-power-updater-bot/README.md

 # Loadshedding Power Updater Telegram Bot
-Telegram Bot that gives you Loadshedding information, running on AWS Serverless
+Telegram Bot that provides Eskom Loadshedding updates - running on AWS Serverless

-Loosely-based off https://github.com/daffster/mypowerstats, but complelty re-written to run as a Telegram bot, running on AWS Lambda and DynamoDB, deployed using AWS SAM.
+Loosely-based off https://github.com/daffster/mypowerstats, but completly re-written to run as a Telegram bot, running on AWS Lambda and DynamoDB, deployed using AWS SAM.

 Pulls loadshedding stage and schedule info from https://loadshedding.eskom.co.za/LoadShedding/, and makes it available as a Telegram bot.
-This bot can be added to your community groups/channels, and will post the schedule for your area.
+This bot can be added to your Telegram community groups/channels, and will post the schedule for your area.

 The bot will post the following information five times a day (or depending on the EventBridge Schedule):
 ```